 You can use a forwarding agent to obtain customs clearance of the vehicle on your behalf.
 This may be an option when you arrive in Norway by ferry.
 Contact the ferry company for information about prices and how you should proceed.

 As explained above, you obtain customs clearance for the vehicle from Norwegian Customs upon arrival at the border or at another customs office by a specified deadline.
-Customs clearance of the vehicle means that you pay import duties.
+When you declare the vehicle for the procedure for release for free circulation you pay import duties.
 You have to pay 25 % VAT on the value of the vehicle as well as on the freight and insurance costs associated with transporting the vehicle to Norway, plus greenhouse gas tax for the vehicle.
-If you have transported the vehicle by driving it from Sweden, Denmark or Germany, you can use fixed rates for the freight costs.
+You must also pay VAT on electric vehicles, but only on the amount that exceeds NOK 500 000.
+If the vehicle's total value including freight and insurance costs is NOK 600 000, you pay VAT on NOK 100 000.

-Read more about the fixed rates (only in Norwegian)
+Read more about the fixed rates (only in Norwegian).

 Bring the following documents with you: